morandalex/vnc/README.md

 # vnc

+## how to install on

+connect tp a virtual machine via ssh and then  :
-install docker
+- install docker
-install nginx
+- install nginx
+- setup .env file
-make up
+- make up

+If you need help downloading docker check the following guide

-install docker tips:
+## install docker tips:

 Update the package index: